College Teaching - Graduate Certificate

 Students may select from a variety of courses that emphasize the knowledge and practice of college teaching and the organizational culture of postsecondary education institutions.
-The certificate includes an internship in college teaching and offers students flexibility with courses available online, face-to-face and hybrid, and may be completed fully online if desired.
+The certificate includes an internship in college teaching.

 Additionally, students in the certificate program are encouraged to take effective teaching courses offered within their discipline specialty as part of the certificate requirements.
 This certificate program is grounded in the latest educational research of best practices in college teaching, and is designed to offer and/or enhance teaching and learning experiences.